gordon-cs/gordon-360-ui/docs/ThemePaletteDocs.md

 Many MUI components can reference the palette colors without the use of CSS.
 For example, buttons, headers, typography and others have a `color` prop.
-A button with the prop `color='primary'` will have a GordonBlue backgroundand White text color based on the main and contrast text colors defined in the primary colors.
+A button with the prop `color='primary'` will have a GordonBlue background and White text color based on the main and contrast text colors defined in the primary colors.
 Where possible, you should use the color prop instead of external CSS unless further customization is needed.